U.S. News Rankings

 |School type||private, coed college|

 When applying to Notre Dame College of Ohio, it's important to note the application deadline is rolling.
 Scores for either the ACT or SAT test are due August 25.
 It is less selective, with an acceptance rate of 88.1 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |Fall 2012 acceptance rate||88.1%|

 |SAT/ACT scores must be received by||August 25|

-The student-faculty ratio at Notre Dame College of Ohio is 13:1, and the school has 55.8 percent of its classes with fewer than 20 students.
-The most popular majors at Notre Dame College of Ohio include: Registered Nursing, Nursing Administration, Nursing Research and Clinical Nursing, Other; Business Administration and Management, General; Accounting; Early Childhood Education and Teaching; and Psychology, General.
-The average freshman retention rate, an indicator of student satisfaction, is 65.5 percent.
+The student-faculty ratio at Notre Dame College of Ohio is 14:1, and the school has 55 percent of its classes with fewer than 20 students.
+The most popular majors at Notre Dame College of Ohio include: Registered Nursing, Nursing Administration, Nursing Research and Clinical Nursing, Other; Early Childhood Education and Teaching; Education/Teaching of Individuals with Specific Learning Disabilities; and Marketing/Marketing Management, General.
+The average freshman retention rate, an indicator of student satisfaction, is 66.3 percent.

-Notre Dame College of Ohio has a total undergraduate enrollment of 1,803, with a gender distribution of 44.9 percent male students and 55.1 percent female students.
-At this school, 51.0 percent of the students live in college-owned, -operated, or -affiliated housing and 49.0 percent of students live off campus.
-Notre Dame College of Ohio is part of the NAIA athletic conference.
+Notre Dame College of Ohio has a total undergraduate enrollment of 1,848, with a gender distribution of 46.1 percent male students and 53.9 percent female students.
+At this school, 51 percent of the students live in college-owned, -operated, or -affiliated housing and 49 percent of students live off campus.
+Notre Dame College of Ohio is part of the NCAA II athletic conference.

 |Student gender distribution|